fpereiro/gotoB/readme.md

 ### Debugging

-gotoв stores a list of all the events fired into `B.log`.
+gotoв stores a list of all the events called into `B.log`.
 Since gotoв applications are built around events, This can be extremely useful for debugging an app.
 Instead of inspecting `B.log` with the browser console, you can invoke `B.eventlog`, which will add an HTML table to the page where you can see all the information about the events.

-The table presented by `B.eventlog` is ordered by time (so you can see what happened first and what later), it allows to track dependencies between events (if the context is passed in nested calls, see below) and it shows the time when the event was fired relative to the initial loading of the application (which allows for performance benchmarking).
+The table presented by `B.eventlog` is ordered by time (so you can see what happened first and what later), it allows to track dependencies between events (if the context is passed in nested calls, see below) and it shows the time when the event was called relative to the initial loading of the application (which allows for performance benchmarking).

 If one of gotoв's functions is invoked with invalid arguments, an `error` event will be emitted.
-There's an `error` event listener that will report an error message, plus an invocation to `B.eventlog`.
+There's an `error` event responder that will report an error message, plus an invocation to `B.eventlog`.
 The end result is that you'll see the error as the last row of the `eventlog` immediately after the error happens.
 Note that this won't happen if `B.prod` is enabled.
 If you wish to turn off this behavior, run this command at the top of your application: `B.forget ('error')`.

 If you wish to turn off logging of events, (what happens if error?)
 B.r.log, turn off if needed.